AlisiaReveli/yahooDSP/README.md

 ```

 ```
-- for starting  :node index.js for starting  :
+- for starting  : node index.js

 ```